hosuzuki/log/0_daily/2_feb.md

 - worked on the 42 projects for 7.5 hours
 - 11 contributions on GitHub
 - organize necessary information to pass the B2rB project in Zenn
+- done installing the Debian and the set up

 <br><h3>:pushpin: 2/20</h3>
 :dart: Plan